 Acute dermal toxicity : LD50 (Rabbit): > 5,000 mg/kg

 Remarks: Expected to be of low toxicity:

 Skin corrosion/irritation

+Product:

 Remarks: Expected to be slightly irritating., Prolonged or repeated skin contact without proper cleaning can clog the pores of the skin resulting in disorders such as oil acne/folliculitis.

 Serious eye damage/eye irritation

+Product:

 Remarks: Expected to be slightly irritating.

+According to OSHA Hazard Communication Standard, 29 CFR 1910.1200

+Version 1.2 Revision Date: 11/26/2015 Print Date: 05/02/2016

 Respiratory or skin sensitisation

+Product:

 Remarks: Not expected to be a skin sensitiser.

 Germ cell mutagenicity

+Product:

 : Remarks: Not considered a mutagenic hazard.

 Carcinogenicity

+Product:

 Remarks: Not expected to be carcinogenic.

-Remarks: Product contains mineral oils of types shown to be non-carcinogenic in animal skin-painting studies., Highly refined mineral oils are not classified as carcinogenic by the International Agency for Research on Cancer (IARC).

-IARC No component of this product present at levels greater than or equal to 0.1% is identified as probable, possible or confirmed human carcinogen by IARC.

-ACGIH No component of this product present at levels greater than or equal to 0.1% is identified as a carcinogen or potential carcinogen by ACGIH.

-OSHA No component of this product present at levels greater than or equal to 0.1% is identified as a carcinogen or potential carcinogen by OSHA.

-NTP No component of this product present at levels greater than or equal to 0.1% is identified as a known or anticipated carcinogen by NTP.

 Reproductive toxicity

+Product:

 Remarks: Not expected to impair fertility., Not expected to be a developmental toxicant.

 STOT - single exposure

+Product:

 Remarks: Not expected to be a hazard.

 STOT - repeated exposure

+Product:

 Remarks: Not expected to be a hazard.

 Aspiration toxicity

+Product:

 Not considered an aspiration hazard.

 Further information

+Product:

-Remarks: Used oils may contain harmful impurities that have accumulated during use.
-The concentration of such impurities will depend on use and they may present risks to health and the environment on disposal., ALL used oil should be handled with caution and skin contact avoided as far as possible.
+Remarks: Used grease may contain harmful impurities that have accumulated during use.
+The concentration of such harmful impurities will depend on use and they may present risks to health and the environment on disposal., ALL used grease should be handled with caution and skin contact avoided as far as possible.

-Remarks: Continuous contact with used engine oils has caused skin cancer in animal tests.
+Remarks: High pressure injection of product into the skin may lead to local necrosis if the product is not surgically removed.

 Remarks: Slightly irritating to respiratory system.

+According to OSHA Hazard Communication Standard, 29 CFR 1910.1200

+Version 1.2 Revision Date: 11/26/2015 Print Date: 05/02/2016

 SECTION 12.
 ECOLOGICAL INFORMATION

-Basis for assessment : Ecotoxicological data have not been determined specifically for this product.
+Basis for assessment Ecotoxicological data have not been determined specifically

+for this product.

 Information given is based on a knowledge of the components

 and the ecotoxicology of similar products.

-Unless indicated otherwise, the data presented is representative of the product as a whole, rather than for individual component(s).(LL/EL/IL50 expressed as the nominal amount of product required to prepare aqueous test extract).
+Unless indicated otherwise, the data presented is representative of the product as a whole, rather than for individual component(s).(LL/EL/IL50 expressed as the nominal amount of

+product required to prepare aqueous test extract).

 Ecotoxicity

+Product:

 Toxicity to fish (Acute toxici-

-ty)

 Remarks: Expected to be practically non toxic:

 LL/EL/IL50 > 100 mg/l

-Toxicity to daphnia and other

-aquatic invertebrates (Acute
+Toxicity to daphnia and other aquatic invertebrates (Acute

 toxicity)

 Remarks: Expected to be practically non toxic:

 LL/EL/IL50 > 100 mg/l

-Toxicity to algae (Acute tox-
+Toxicity to algae (Acute toxicity)

-icity) Remarks: Expected to be practically non toxic:
+Remarks: Expected to be practically non toxic:

-LL/EL/IL50 > 100 mg/l
+LL/EL/IL50 > 100 mg/I

-Toxicity to fish (Chronic tox-
+Toxicity to fish (Chronic toxicity)

-icity)

 : Remarks: Data not available

-Toxicity to daphnia and other aquatic invertebrates (Chron-
+Toxicity to daphnia and other aquatic invertebrates (Chronic toxicity)

-ic toxicity)

 : Remarks: Data not available

 Toxicity to bacteria (Acute

 toxicity)

 : Remarks: Data not available

 Persistence and degradability

+Product:

 Biodegradability : Remarks: Expected to be not readily biodegradable.

 Major constituents are expected to be inherently biodegradable, but contains components that may persist in the environment.

 Bioaccumulative potential

+Product:

-: Remarks: Contains components with the potential to bioac-Bioaccumulation cumulate.
+Bioaccumulation : Remarks: Contains components with the potential to bioaccumulate.

-Mobility in soil

-: Remarks: Liquid under most environmental conditions.
-Mobility mobile.

-If it enters soil, it will adsorb to soil particles and will not be no data available
+Mobility in soil Product: Mobility : Remarks: Semi-solid under most environmental conditions.
+10 / 14 800001015823 US According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 1.2 Revision Date: 11/26/2015 Print Date: 05/02/2016 If it enters soil, it will adsorb to soil particles and will not be mobile.